Skip to main content

 schemas:readlist_tables and describe_table tools

-The MCP surface only recognizes the MCP-supported scopes query and schemas:read.
-If you omit the scope parameter, the issued token includes all MCP-supported scopes configured on the API client.
-Other API-client scopes are ignored for MCP token issuance.
+The MCP surface only recognizes query and schemas:read.
+Other portal or API-client scopes are ignored for MCP token issuance.

 Using the bearer token